OceanCarbon-LDEO-Columbia/Humans-and-the-Carbon-Cycle-Notebooks/README.md

 # Humans-and-the-Carbon-Cycle-Notebooks
 Python notebooks for the Columbia course "Humans and the Carbon Cycle", Fall 2026

-# If you are familiar with Github, please use those commands to access these files and update them when new notebooks are posted
+# If you are familiar with Github
+- please Github to access these files and update them when new notebooks are posted

-## To download repo
+## You can also download the repo and upload manually to LEAP
 - Click the green "code" button above, and press "download zip".
 - Drag and drop the .zip file to your Jupyterhub.
 Place in in your home directory.
 - In Jupyterhub, make a new notebook.